 Afflicting the Soul – The Deeper Meaning

 The meaning for both Passover and Atonement is that seeking God's forgiveness AND living God's way are inseparable for the purpose of reconciliation.
 Hence, afflicting the soul always has to do with service to others.
 Foot-washing or fasting is merely symbolic of this service or way of life.
 However, while foot washing is applicable for the Passover, symbolizing how we are to serve others directly in this life, afflicting the soul on the Day of Atonement has a deeper meaning aimed at appealing to God to help those whom we cannot serve directly and it is for the purpose of God helping those people to break their bonds of wickedness.
+Accordingly, it is done in the service of others as is foot washing.

 In seeking the deeper meaning behind afflicting the soul on the Day of Atonement we find a significant part of the answer in the penalty for non-observance.
 In Lev 23:29 God issues the following warning: